Fong Yim Fun: Early life

 In 1928, Fong was born as Chow Tung Si in Enping, Guangdong Province, China.
-Fong grew up with a single (adopted) mother.
-Fong's real name is Leung Yin-fong [In this Chinese name, the family name is Leung (梁).].
+Fong grew up with a single adopted mother, and therefore changed her name to Leung Yin-fong.
 Fong learned Cantonese opera from Kwok Sing Theatre.

 Education

 In 1995, Fong received a Doctorate of Humane Letters award from California Lutheran University.
 In 2004, Fong received the award Doctor of Social Sciences, honoris causa conferred by Lingnan University.
 In 2013, Fong received a Doctor of Social Science, honoris causa, from the Chinese University of Hong Kong.

 Career

 In 1937, Fong joined Sing Sau Nin Opera Troupe.
 At age 10, Fong began her Cantonese opera training.
 By age 13, Fong earned the status of supporting actress (二幫花旦) in Cantonese opera in Guangzhou, China.
 By age 16, Fong earned the status of female lead actress (正印花旦) in Cantonese opera.

 Fong is known as Queen of Hudan and her unique singing style in Cantonese Opera is known as the Fong style.

 In 1950, Fong debuted as a film actress in Hong Kong.
 Fong appeared in The Flower Drops by the Red Chamber, a 1950 drama film directed by Ng Wui.
 Fong also appeared in drama and comedy films.

 In 1953, Fong founded the Sun Yim Yeung Opera Troupe.
 In 1953, Fong also founded Zhili Film Company.

 Fong appeared in A Cadet in Love's Battle, a 1953 comedy film and Zhili's inaugural production directed by Chiang Wai-Kwong.
 Fong and Yam Kim-fai performed Cantonese opera both on stage and in many films including Swallows Come Home (1958).

 In 1959, Fong retired from the entertainment industry.

 Fong's last film was Joy To the World, a 1963 Cantonese opera film directed by Lo Yung.
 Fong is credited with over 150 films.

 Fong's last film by her own Chik Lei (Zhili) Film Company was Follow the Husband, a 1959 film produced by Law Kim-Long, the male lead.
 Fong worked closely with Law both on stage and in films.

 In September 2012, with Fong's donation, Shaw College of The Chinese University of Hong Kong created “The Art of Fong Yim Fun Sustainability Project.”
 In August 2014, the Fong Yim Fun Art Gallery was formally opened.